semeval2025-task1/semeval2025-task1.github.io/data/training/training_data.md

     Subfolders
 		One subfolder for each target **compound**.
 Each subfolder contains 5 image files, corresponding to the entries in **image1_name** to **image5_name**.

+AdMIRe Subtask A PT Train.zip

+Brazilian Portuguese training data for Subtask A.

+31 items.

+	subtask_a_train.tsv
+		Tab-separated dataset.

+		Columns:
+		**compound**		The potentially idiomatic noun compound to which the other data relates.
+This compound will appear (once) within **sentence**.
+    **subset**			Indicates the data subset to which the item belongs.
+Values: {Train, Dev, Test}.
+Only {Train} will appear in this dataset.
+All items in this dataset can be used for training purposes.
+    **sentence_type**	Indicates which sense of **compound** is used in **sentence**.
+Values: {idiomatic, literal}.
+This field will _not_ be included in dev and test data and should not be consumed by participating systems.
+It is provided here for information and analysis purposes, and as a possible target for system component training.
+    **sentence**		Target sentence in which **compound** appears.
+    **expected_order**	List of image names.
+This is the target output for the shared task which will be used for evaluation.
+This field will not be included in dev and test datasets.
+    **image{n}_name**	Filename of the nth candidate image.
+This file is located in the subfolder which shares its name with **compound**, e.g. "green fingers/10027562830.png".
+    **image{n}_caption**	Machine-generated descriptive caption of the nth candidate image.
+This is intended for participants who do not wish to perform image processing, but may be used to supplement the image files if desired.
+Note that the descriptions may not accurately reflect the intended content of the image, as they are the output of automatic captioning.
+    **image{n}_caption_pt**	Machine-generated descriptive caption of the nth candidate image in Portuguese.
+Note that this is generated independently of the English caption, not as a direct translation.

+Note: {n} for image name and caption ranges from 1 to 5 inclusive.
+Image name and caption fields are ordered by the (randomised) image filename.

+    Subfolders
+		One subfolder for each target **compound**.
+Each subfolder contains 5 image files, corresponding to the entries in **image1_name** to **image5_name**.

 ## Subtask B